 In addition, they may complete non-nursing courses which are required in the BN Program, but are not required for admission.
 These courses include:

-- six credit hours in an English critical reading and writing course
+- six credit hours in English critical reading and writing courses

 - Psychology 1000

 - three credit hours in either sociology, anthropology or archaeology

 - three credit hours in Philosophy or Religious Studies 2610

 - Statistics 1510 or 2500 (or equivalent) or Education 2900 (Education 2900 is reserved for Education students.
 Students who have received credit for a minimum of 18 credit hours may be able to register for this course if space permits once the reserves are lifted.)

 Completion of these non-nursing courses does not guarantee acceptance into the BN Program.
 Students should seek advice from Academic Advising at Grenfell Campus prior to registering for required non-nursing courses.